benbovy/PyGChem/README.md

 Full documentation with examples and illustrations is not available yet, but Python classes and routines are well documented in the code (docstrings).

+Basic Examples can be found in the "pygchem/tests" folder (files with the 'example_' prefix).
+Small Python applications (widgets) can be found in the "apps" folder.

 License